RhizomeDB/spec/README.md

 ## 1.2 Approach

-> A concept is a brick.
-It can be used to build a courthouse of reason.
-Or it can be thrown through the window.
+> No single theory ever agrees with all the facts in its domain.
 >
-> ― [Deleuze] & [Guattari], [A Thousand Plateaus: Capitalism and Schizophrenia]
+> — [Paul Feyerabend], [Against Method]

 PomoDB addresses the above constraints with query semantics that guarantee eventual consistency between all peers with access to the relevant data, but never requires nor assumes full synchronization between clients.
 This enables PomoDB to act as a sound foundation for globally distributed data with an indeterminate number of transient peers, with varied access patterns, and ever changing access to data.

 Historically databases have assumed an objective worldview: there is a single, correct, _objective_ way to look at data.
 This can be convenient, but is also overly simplistic for many cases.
-As application state becomes increasingly [distributed][Fallacies of distributed computing], partition-tolerant, private, and remixable, modelling data as _subjective_ makes increasing sense.
-This is in line with the [postmodern worldview][Postmodernism], which recognizes that there is no one true way to look at things, but rather multiple interpretations that are useful for different pruposes (including science, mathematics, and )
+As application state becomes increasingly [distributed][Fallacies of distributed computing], partition-tolerant, private, and remixable, modeling data as _subjective_ makes increasing sense.
+This is in line with the [postmodern worldview][Postmodernism], which recognizes that there is no one true way to look at things, but rather multiple interpretations that are useful for different purposes (including [mathematics][Pomo Math] and science).
+The only objective facts in PomoDB are the facts (as stements) themselves, and their claimed [causal ordering][B-Series].

+This approach lets one treat access control, latency, and partitions as equivalent, and embrace (not just tollerate) all three.
+Conceptually there is [one, unchanging, universal database][Eternalism], and various observers merely come to learn of parts of the database (new data, new interpretations) over time.
+However, like in physics, this is not an instantaneous or evenly distributed process: some observers will learn of data before others, and may interact with asymmetric information.
+An observer doesn't need to learn of the entire universe to use the database: a subjective view is sufficient for the majority of cases.
+When stronger consistency  is desired, the relevant observers can synchrnize the relevant subset of context.

 ## 1.3 Environments